evemonk/eve_online/README.md

 You will need to add xml parser to your Gemfile to use this gem.
 E.g. `nokogiri`.
 Or any other xml parser which are supported by nori.

 EveOnline XML API deprecated.
 And will be removed in near future.
-From this library and by [https://community.eveonline.com/news/dev-blogs/introducing-esi/](CCP developers).
+From this library and by [CCP developers](https://community.eveonline.com/news/dev-blogs/introducing-esi/).

 ## TOC